olegperegudov/computer-vision/cat dogs classifier/README.md

-# This is a dog vs cat classification and localization solution
+# This is a dog vs cat classification and bbox localization solution

 ## Short overview of the solution: